Causes, effects, and when surgery is right

-Between each of the bones in your spine (the vertebrae) is a disk.
-These disks act as shock absorbers and help cushion your bones.
-A herniated disk is one that extends beyond the capsule containing it and pushes into the spinal canal.
-You can have a herniated disk anywhere along your spine, even in your neck, but it’s most likely to occur in the lower back (lumbar vertebrae).
+Between each of the bones in your spine (the vertebrae) is a disc.
+These discs act as shock absorbers and help cushion your bones.
+A herniated disc is one that extends beyond the capsule containing it and pushes into the spinal canal.
+You can have a herniated disc anywhere along your spine, even in your neck, but it’s most likely to occur in the lower back (lumbar vertebrae).

-You might develop a herniated disk from lifting something the wrong way or from suddenly twisting your spine.
+You might develop a herniated disc from lifting something the wrong way or from suddenly twisting your spine.
 Other causes include being overweight and experiencing degeneration due to disease or aging.

-A herniated disk doesn’t always cause pain or discomfort, but if it pushes against a nerve in your lower back, you may have pain in the back or legs (sciatica).
-If a herniated disk occurs in your neck, you may have pain in your neck, shoulders, and arms.
-Besides pain, a herniated disk can lead to numbness, tingling, and weakness.
+A herniated disc doesn’t always cause pain or discomfort, but if it pushes against a nerve in your lower back, you may have pain in the back or legs (sciatica).
+If a herniated disc occurs in your neck, you may have pain in your neck, shoulders, and arms.
+Besides pain, a herniated disc can lead to numbness, tingling, and weakness.

 Surgery involving the spine is typically not recommended until you’ve tried all other options.
 These may include: